-Component Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) SIM .
+SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
+(2) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
+For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
 To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(2) ss← USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
-(3) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
-(4) • RJ-45 (network) jack/status lights Connects a network cable.
-Green (left): The network is connected.
+(3) SS€ USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+(4) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
+(5) RJ-45 (network) jack/status lights Connects a network cable. • Green (left): The network is connected.
 Amber (right): Activity is occurring on the network.
-(5) Battery light When AC power is connected: White: The battery charge is greater than 90 percent.
-Amber: The battery charge is from 0 to 90 percent.
-Off: The battery is not charging.
-When AC power is disconnected (battery not charging): Blinking amber: The battery has reached a low battery level.
-When the battery has reached a critical battery level, the battery light begins blinking rapidly.
-Off: The battery is not charging.
-(6) Ą Power connector Connects an AC adapter.
+(6) Docking connector Connects an optional docking device.
+(7) ss ⋲∙ Ð USB Type-C SuperSpeed port and DisplayPort connector When the computer is on, connects and charges most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+NOTE: Cables and/or adapters (purchased separately) may be required.